How Nature Can Help You Feel Better TodayPosted: September 22, 2021

 There are a lot of different tips & tricks for getting outside and connecting with nature, so let’s get right into it.

 Be present while you’re getting the mail or going to your car.
-This is something you can easily practice daily.
+This is something you can easily practice daily and one which has positive effects on your health.

 Next time you get your mail from the mailbox, keep your phone inside and be present during the walk to your mailbox.
 Take 3 deep breaths and notice the scent and how calm you feel in that moment.
-Those few minutes spent intentionally connecting to your surroundings are so good for you and can immediately lower your stress hormones.
+Those few minutes spent intentionally connecting to natural environments and taking in the nature scenes are so good for you and can immediately lower your stress hormones.

 2. Touch the leaves or a tree.